Halevy Life created this guide to help you find the best personal trainer for your specific goals. - Here's to good health!

 We’ve done extensive research on gyms in Manhattan that we feel possess some of the best trainers and environments for living healthier.
 Each have their own processes and specialties described here to help you determine which is the best place for you.

-Personal trainers at HL aim to improve performance, reduce stress, increase energy, relieve pain, and enhance body composition.
+Personal trainers aim to improve performance, reduce stress, increase energy, relieve pain, and enhance body composition.

-Physical therapy practice is seamlessly integrated into the training program.
+Physical therapy is seamlessly integrated into every member's training program.

 State of the art fitness tests will shed light on your VO2 Max, Body Composition, and Resting Metabolic Rate.